SUF 2020-2021 opening dates:

 - Round 3 (open to societies and non societies): Monday 18th of January 2021 at 9am to Monday 8th of February 2021 at 5pm

 - Round 4 (open to non societies only): Tuesday 4th of May at 9am to Monday 24th of May 2021 at 5pm

-The Students’ Union Fund (SUF) exists to enable LSE students to bring their ideas and initiatives to life in order to positively impact the student community at LSE and the wider society.
+The Students’ Union Fund (SUF) exists to enable LSE students to bring their ideas and initiatives to life in order to positively impact the student community at LSE and wider society.

-Applications for the second round are now closed.
+Applications are now closed.
 To apply for the next round (deadline TBD), submit your application form, along with any supporting evidence, to email@example.com.

 What is the criteria?